whispered1020/VaultCDB/README.md

 ## Becoming a Contributor

-If you would like to become a contributor, please join the Discord server and request access in the `#be-a-contributor` channel.
+If you would like to become a contributor, please join the [Discord server](https://discord.gg/NwPa6mwyYx) and request access in the `#be-a-contributor` channel.
 Once approved, you'll be assigned a unique contributor number.

+You can also connect with other scripters and contributors in the `#card-scripting` and `#database-updates` channels for support and collaboration.

 ## Guidelines for Passcodes

 Custom cards now follow this passcode format: `2UUUSSSSSS`, where:
 - `UUU` is the unique contributor number assigned by staff after your request to become a contributor is accepted.
 - `SSSSSS` is any sequence number that the contributor desires to use.